UBC-Blockchain-Club/Bootcamp-Materials/README.md

 # Bootcamp-Materials
-Welcome to the UBC Blokchain Developer Bootcamp!
+Welcome to the UBC Blockchain Developer Bootcamp!
 This repository contains all of the homework files and course resources you need.

 View the course website [here](https://ubcblockchain.com)